-KYC is nothing but the short name (acronym) for “know your client”.
-This is actually a procedure laid down by SEBI for its financial institutions, intermediaries and depositories.
-It is essential for an investor to be a KYC compliant (A person who has fulfilled the eligibility criteria laid down by KYC procedure.)
-Failing to do it, investor will be restricted from investing in financial market whether it is equity market or mutual funds.
+KYC is a procedure laid down by SEBI for its financial institutions, intermediaries and depositories.
+KYC is nothing but the short name (acronym) for “Know Your Client”.
+It is essential for an NRI as well as a resident investor to be a KYC compliant (A person who has fulfilled the eligibility criteria laid down by KYC procedure) in order to invest in India.

 This KYC procedure follows the prevention of money laundering act, 2002.
 In addition, the organization responsible for an infrastructure of this procedure is CSDL ventures limited, which fully owned subsidiary of central depositary services of India.

 Apart from explaining the procedures of how-to-do Mutual fund KYC, this article will discuss the 10 most important points to know for an NRI to get Mutual Fund KYC done without hassle.